-We won’t collect silt, green waste or gas bottles.
+We won’t collect silt, spoiled food, green waste or gas bottles.

 We will collect all household items that have been damaged by Cyclone Gabrielle.

 We don’t have a set timeframe for collection yet – we are still working to understand the volume of waste and our communities’ various needs.

 To advise an address for rural or residential silt collection please call 0800 108 838 and select '2' for Cyclone-related waste collections.
 You will be asked a few questions to enable our collection teams to select the right collection and disposal options.
 The free collection only applies to silt that has been gathered and put into piles on your property ready for disposal.
 We will collect silt, but as part of the service will not gather and pile it up on private property.

 For a full list of FAQs related to silt collection, click here.

 You can drop your green waste at Henderson Road Transfer Station, standard fees apply.
 The transfer station is open from 7.45am to 4.30pm, Monday to Saturday and 9.45am to 4.30pm on Sunday.
 Expect long queues.
 Fees apply to dispose of general waste and green waste.